KhanyisaSeptember/SpringAssignment1/README.md

 # Spring Assignment 1

-A Java Spring Boot web application developed in 2024 as part of an academic programming assignment.
+A Java Spring Boot web application provides access to course information for different levels of study through Spring Boot HTTP endpoints.

-The application provides access to course information for different levels of study through Spring Boot HTTP endpoints.
 It uses a REST controller to serve static HTML pages containing information for Foundation, Undergraduate, and Honours courses.

 ## Features